 All within a several hour drive of each other, the diversity and accessibility of Oregon's landscape will be the showcase of this workshop as we explore three very different locations.
-From the vast blueness of Crater Lake, to the unique rock formations of Smith Rock, to the waterfalls and lush autumn foliage of the Columbia River Gorge, we will have many opportunities to click the shutter, learn new techniques, and grow together as both photographers and people.
+From the vast blueness of Crater Lake, to the unique rock formations of Smith Rock, to the waterfalls and lush spring foliage of the Columbia River Gorge, we will have many opportunities to click the shutter, learn new techniques, and grow together as both photographers and people.

 This workshop is designed for people who want to get bang for their buck.
 There are few places in the United States where one can photograph such diversity in a short amount of time.
 We will cover many in-field and processing techniques: exposing and blending for dynamic range, focus stacking, shutter speed blends, dodging and burning, creative touches and lots more tips and tricks that will help take your photography to the next level.
 Photographers of all levels are invited, but basic knowledge of Adobe Photoshop, including luminosity masking, is suggested.

 I invite you to join me on this trip that is sure to be a blast.
 I'd be honored to help you grow your photographic skills and show you some of the reasons I am so in love with Oregon.

 "I recently attended a workshop in the Columbia Gorge with TJ.
 I found the instruction and knowledge of the area to be excellent.
 I have attended a number of workshops over the years and I found that the instruction on this particular workshop was among the best I have ever attended.
 The instruction was excellent and applicable for anyone at any level of photography.
 Thank you TJ!"

 Neil B. - Vancouver, BC

 CRATER LAKE NATIONAL PARK - Days 1 and 2